 What if you refuse to be tested?

-There are many defenses to DUI, and the particularly facts matter.
+There are many defenses to DUI, and the particular facts matter.
 Contact our experienced Oklahoma defense lawyers at Jacqui Ford Law to help you defend yourself against a charge of DUI if this happens to you.